FederatedAI/FATE/README.md

 ###  Start Programs

 FATE also provides several sample programs in the [examples/](./examples) directory for each algorithm.
-You can check out for the detailed documentation in each specific algorithm directory.
 Here, we take heterogeneous LR as an example.
-In **conf** directory, we have provided several json file as configuration templates.
-The load_file.json is used for loading data into distributed database.
-The three runtime_conf.json are configuration files for arbiter, guest and hosts respectively.
-Please check out the meaning of each parameter in out documentation.

-For quick start our program, we provide a standalone version which simulate three party in one machine.
-To start standalone version, please run the prepared shell file like:

-> cd $FATE_install_path/examples/hetero_logistic_regression/

-> sh run_logistic_regression_standalone.sh

- Boom, a HeteroLR program has been started up.
-This program will use the setting in configuration files.
-Please note that the parameters in algorithm part (LogsiticParam for HeteroLR, for example) are supposed to be identity among three parties.

-### Run Cluster Version
-In cluster version, you can use task-manager which is a tool help you start all the parties easily.
-> cd $FATE_install_path/examples/hetero_logistic_regression/
+In **dsl_example** directory, FATE provides heterogeneous LR running dsl in test_hetero_lr_job_dsl.json.
+Users only have to do the following several steps to start and heterogeneous LR example.
+For more details, please refer to the README in example folder.

-#### load data
+#### Step1: Define upload data config file and upload data

+To make FATE be able to use your data, you need to upload them.
+Thus, a upload-data conf is needed.
+A sample file named "upload_data.json" has been provided in **dsl_example** folder.
+For more detail information please check out [upload doc](./doc/upload_data_guide.md)

+##### Field Specification
+1. file: file path
+2. head: Specify whether your data file include a header or not
+3. partition: Specify how many partitions used to store the data
+4. table_name & namespace: Indicators for stored data table.
+##### Upload data
-Before starting a cluster version task, you need to load data among all the data-providers.
-We have prepared some example data for hetero-lr.
-You should edit the file conf/load_file_tm_guest and conf/load_file_tm_host to make sure the data file path is right.
+Before starting a task, you need to load data among all the data-providers.
+To do that, a load_file config is needed to be prepared.
+Then run the following command:
-Then upload data using:

-In role guest:
->  python $FATE_install_path/arch/task_manager/task_manager_client.py -f upload -c conf/load_file_tm_guest.json

-In role host:
->  python $FATE_install_path/arch/task_manager/task_manager_client.py -f upload -c conf/load_file_tm_host.json
+> python ${your_install_path}/fate_flow/fate_flow_client.py -f upload -c dsl_examples/upload_data.json

-After load data, you can get "table_name" and "namespace" which have been edit in the configure file and please be attention to that the "table_name" should be different for each upload.
+After uploaded data, you can get "table_name" and "namespace" which have been edit in the configure file and please be attention to that the "table_name" should be different for each upload.

-#### run task
-Then, you need to edit a config file for role guest.
-A sample config file like *test_hetero_lr_workflow.json* has been provided in this folder.
-As the sample file shows, the parameters that are different among all the parties should be set in role_parameters respectively.
-On the other hand, those parameters that are same should be put in algorithm_parameters.

-You should re-write the configure of  role guest "train_input_table" using "table_name" you have got in guest's load data, and "train_input_namespace" using "namespace" you have got.
-The same as the configure of  role host using "table_name" and "namespace" you got after host load data.

-If you want to predict, please write the configure of "predict_input_table" and "predict_input_namespace".
-The configure of "model_table", "predict_output_table" and "evaluation_output_table" in role guest or host should be different for each task.

-After finish editing, you can run the following command to start the task:
+##### Step2: Define configuration for each specific component and running the example.
+This test_hetero_lr_job_conf.json config file is used to config parameters for all components among every party.
+1. initiator: Specify the initiator's role and party id
+2. role: Indicate all the party ids for all roles.
+3. role_parameters: Those parameters are differ from roles and roles are defined here separately.
+Please note each parameter are list, each element of which corresponds to a party in this role.
+4. algorithm_parameters: Those parameters are same among all parties are here.

+To make things easily, FATE provides many default runtime parameters setting, users only need to modify the parties guest and host uploaded dataset' name & namespace.
+After configuration,  execute the following command and a heterogeneous LR running example is started!
-> python $FATE_install_path/arch/task_manager/task_manager_client.py -f workflow -c conf/test_hetero_lr_workflow.json
+> python ${your_install_path}/fate_flow/fate_flow_client.py -f submitJob -d dsl_examples/test_hetero_lr_job_dsl.json -c dsl_example/test_hetero_lr_job_conf.json

-After running this command, a jobid will be generated automatically for you.
+For more details about DSL config and submit runtime conf, please refer to [this doc](./doc/dsl_conf_setting_guide.md)

 ### Check log files

-The logs are provided in the **logs** directory.
-A sub-directory will be generated with the name of jobid.
-All the log files are listed in this directory.
-The trained and validation result are shown in workflow.log.
+Now you can check out the log in the following path: ${your_install_path}/logs/{your jobid}, All the log files are listed in this directory.
 Feel free to check out each log file for more training details.

 ## License
 [Apache License 2.0](LICENSE)